 - the more targetted posts you have ranking, the more traffic you have

-So back to the first question: what does success look like to you?
+At this point you need to consider how you define success.
+What does success look like to you?
 Is a blog with lots of traffic success?
 If it is, then accept that the less you post, the longer it will probably take you to generate the level of traffic that you want.

 If you know how to research topics and find the right keywords, and are fortunate enough to be targeting searches that do not have lots of competition so that you’re able to rank fast, you could conceivably generate lots of traffic in a short period of time, with a bit of content.